-Asian stocks plunge again after latest Dow sell-off

-Stocks in the region plunged Friday, racking up more losses in a brutal week for global markets.

-The Nikkei in Tokyo dropped more than 3%, while Hong Kong's Hang Seng fell more than 4%.
-Shanghai stocks fared even worse, plummeting nearly 6% at one point.
+Stock market sell-off loses steam in Europe

+Things were a lot uglier in Asia, where stocks dropped roughly 2% in Tokyo, 3% in Hong Kong and 4% in Shanghai.

-The latest trouble for Asian markets followed more grim news from Wall Street.
+The trouble in Asian markets followed more grim news from Wall Street.
 The Dow closed down 4.1% Thursday after another volatile trading session.

 Related: Dow plunges 1,033 points and sinks into correction